rajshah001/post-compass/README.md

 - Rewrite any rough thought with Pollinations AI for clarity and tone while keeping meaning intact.
 - Generate uniquely crafted drafts per platform (X, LinkedIn, Reddit) with platform-aware style and limits.
 - Recommend relevant communities to post to (X hashtags/communities and Reddit subreddits) based on the content.
+- One-click open to compose screens on X, LinkedIn, and Reddit with your finalized text prefilled for quick manual posting.

 ## Install (Load Unpacked)